 Vegan Bbq in Portland

-There’s only one spot you need to check out and it’s in a league of their own.
+There’s only one spot you need to check out and it is in a league of its own.

 $$ HomeGrown Smoker – vegan, gf options

 Hot damn this bbq is legit!
 HGS is without a doubt one of the top vegan restaurants in Portland.
 They got their start as a food cart, and now they’ve evolved into a very spacious spot in the St. John’s neighborhood.

 The smokers behind this place used to do bbq with non vegan food, but now apply the same techniques to plant based proteins with results that truly go beyond their imitations.
 Expect the usual BBQ fare made vegan, but also an extensive menu with lots of non bbq items packed with house made goodies.
 Vegan bbq in Portland starts and ends here.